lynrco/lynr.co/README.md

 commands are:

-1. `bundle exec rake lynr:local` for the web server
+1. `bundle exec rake lynr:local` for the web server The `lynr:local` task uses the [shotgun gem][shotgunrb] to automatically reload Ruby files when they are changed.
-1. `bundle exec guard -g assets` or `grunt watch` for asset compilation.
-  `grunt watch` will generate source maps to show which .less file the styles came from.
+1. `npm run-script grunt` for asset compilation.
+If the [grunt-cli][gruntcli] is already installed just run `grunt`. `grunt` will do an initial build and then watch for changes.
+Part of the grunt task is to generate source maps to show which .less file the styles came from.
-1. `bundle exec guard -g rspec` for spec running
+1. `bundle exec guard -g rspec` for Ruby spec/test running
 1. `bundle exec rake lynr:workers` for queue workers

 If you did the above and set up the external dependencies correctly